 It is normal to gain weight during your pregnancy.
 This is due to the growth of the baby and placenta (afterbirth).

-A healthy weight gain helps your uterus (womb), placenta and baby to grow.
+A healthy weight gain helps your womb, placenta and baby to grow.
 But you should avoid gaining too much weight during pregnancy.

 If you are a healthy weight before you become pregnant, expect to gain 0.5kg per week in the second and third trimesters.

 If you are underweight, you may need to gain more weight.
-If you are overweight, you may need to gain less.
-Your doctor or midwife will tell you.
+If you are pregnant with more than one baby, such as a twin pregnancy, then you may also need to gain more weight.